dcaoyuan/nbscala/README.md

 ## Project Details

-The Project targets version 2.10.x of the scala release.
+The Project targets version 2.10.x and 2.11.x of the scala release.